Green-Software-Foundation/if/website/docs/05-models/sci-m.md

 ## Implementation

 IEF implements the plugin based on the logic described above.
 To run the model, you must first create an instance of `SciMModel` and call its `configure()` method.
-Then, you can call `calculate()` to return `m`.
+Then, you can call `execute()` to return `m`.

 It expects all of the following parameters to be provided in order to calculate `m`: